-The Actions on Google Developer Console is the central place for all configuration, settings, and publishing related parts of assistant app development.
+The Actions console is the central place for all configuration, settings, and publishing related parts of Actions on Google development.

-To develop for Actions on Google, you first need to create a project.
-Having a project will allow you to access the developer console to build and publish your app.
-Visit the Actions Console to get started.
+To develop for Actions on Google, you start by creating an Actions project.
+Having a project will allow you to access the Actions console to build and publish your Action.

 Import an existing project

-You may want to import an existing project so you can share cloud and firebase services, like Cloud functions, with your app.
+You may want to import an existing project so you can share cloud and Firebase services, like Cloud functions, with your Action.

-If you want to build your assistant app on top of an existing cloud project or an existing firebase project, choose that project in the drop-down menu inside the create project dialog.
+If you want to build your Action on top of an existing cloud project or an existing Firebase project, choose that project in the drop-down menu inside the Add project dialog.
 As you start typing, existing project names will show up.
 Just click on the project you want to import.

 When importing a project, make sure you click on the project name listed.
 Once you click on the project, you'll see the Import Project button, as seen below.

-To delete a project, click on the settings gear and go to Project Settings, then click Delete Project.
+To delete a project, click on the more more_vert icon > Project Settings > Delete Project.

-Once a project is deleted your app will immediately stop being served to users and any pending reviews canceled.
+Once a project is deleted your Action will immediately stop being served to users and any pending reviews canceled.
 You will have 7 days to reverse the deletion and restore the project.
-To do this follow these instructions.
+To do this, follow these instructions.

-To add collaborators to a project, click on the settings gear and click Permissions.
+To add collaborators to a project, click on the more more_vert icon > Manage user access.

 From there you will be directed to the Cloud Project Management System where you can edit collaborators by clicking Add and specifying their role.

-In order to publish your draft through the console, you'll want to update the draft with Actions on Google and make it available to use in the Actions Console.
-The console is where you will manage and publish new versions of your app.
+In order to publish your draft through the Actions console, you'll want to update the draft with Actions on Google and make it available to use in the Actions console.

-- Go to Integrations in the menu on the left and click on Actions on Google to activate it, if you haven't already.
+- Go to the Integrations in the menu on the left and click on the Actions on Google card to activate it, if you haven't already.

-- Setup your Welcome Intent and any other triggering intents for your app
+- Set up your Explicit invocation intent and any Implicit invocation intents for your Action.

 Run the following command.